Where and when will my official photos be taken?

 Will my ceremony be filmed?

-Your graduation ceremony will be professionally recorded so that you can relieve your special moment on stage.
+Your graduation ceremony will be professionally recorded so that you can relive your special moment on stage.
 Experience a graduation ceremony like never before with Mygraduationfilm.com

 The team of expert film crew use powerful zoom lenses to capture every close-up action and produce a dynamic recording of your big moment.